Bulova

-Bulova is an American timepiece manufacturing company that was founded in 1875 and has been owned by Japanese multinational conglomerate Citizen Watch Co. since 2008.
-The company makes watches, clocks and accessories, and it is based in New York City.
+Bulova is an American luxury timepiece manufacturing company that was founded in 1875 in New York City.
+Formally the Bulova Watch Company, it makes watches, clocks and accessories.

 History

 Founding

 Bulova was founded and incorporated as the J. Bulova Company in 1875 by Bohemian immigrant Joseph Bulova.
 It was reincorporated under the name Bulova Watch Company in 1923, became part of the Loews Corporation in 1979, and was sold to Citizen at the end of 2007.

-In 1912, Joseph Bulova launched his first plant dedicated entirely to the production of watches.
-Manufacturing watches at their factory in Biel, Switzerland, he began a standardized mass production new to watchmaking.
-In 1919, Bulova offered the first complete range of watches for women and men in 1924.
-The visual style of his first popular advertising made its watches popular with the American public.
-But beyond the original style, precision and technological research also became imperative for Bulova.
-In 1927, he set up an observatory on the roof of a skyscraper located at 580 5th Avenue to determine universal time precisely.
+Bulova started a small jewelry shop in New York City around 1875 on Maiden Lane, which specialized in jewelry and the repair of clocks and the occasional pocket watch.
+Around 1911, Bulova began producing table clocks and pocket watches.
+In 1912, Joseph Bulova launched his first plant dedicated entirely to the production of watches in Biel, Switzerland where he began a standardized mass production.
+The watches were popular with the American public.
+In 1927, Bulova set up an observatory on the roof of a skyscraper located at 580 Fifth Avenue to determine universal time precisely.

 Bulova established its operations in Woodside, New York, and Flushing, New York, where it made innovations in watchmaking, and developed a number of watchmaking tools.
-Its horological innovations included the Accutron watch, which used a resonating tuning fork as a means of regulating the time-keeping function.
+Its horological innovations included the Accutron watch that used a resonating tuning fork as a means of regulating the time-keeping function.